sarthaxxxxx/AV-C-Robustness-Benchmark/README.md

 The dataset json file need not follow this structure.
 Modify it for your needs.
 If you modify the json file, you will need to modify `dataset.py`.
 Note that the dataset file does not contain any logic for labels, as different datasets have different label structures.
 A user can easily modify our code to add their relevant metadata, labels, and any other corruptions.
 Our dataset makes it easy to get an image/audio pair from their dataset and add a corruption to both modalities.

 Create a json path and pass this into the dataset class.
-We provide a `create_json.py` as a reference of how to create the json file. `/assets` contains the video, frames, audio, label metadata, and json.
+We provide a `create_json.py` as a reference of how to create the json file. `/assets` contains a video, frames, audio, label metadata, and json.

 ### Using the dataset
 Below is the code to use the dataset.
 The possible corruptions are `gaussian`, `impulse`, `shot`, `speckle`, `compression`, `snow`, `frost`, `spatter`, `wind`, `rain`, `underwater`, `concert`, `smoke`, `crowd`, and `interference`.
 The `severity` is an integer between 1 and 5.